UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/Documentation/Running.md

   which can take a lot of memory.
 If you wish to skip the tests, use `./gradlew assemble` instead.

 ## Running
-- Run `cp build/distributions/server.tar ~` to copy the built version of your server to the home directory.
+- Run `cp server/build/distributions/server.tar ~` to copy the built version of your server to the home directory.
-- Run `cd ~ to` move into the home directory.
+- Run `cd ~` to move into the home directory.
 - Run `tar xvf server.tar` to extract your server tarball.
 - Create a file called `config.properties`.
 See [ServerConfiguration.md](./ServerConfiguration.md) for what needs to go in the file.
 - Run `server/bin/server config.properties` to start the server.